 1.2.
 Curtin College is part of the Navitas Limited group of University Pathway Colleges.
 Navitas Limited (Navitas) and its Related Bodies Corporate incorporated in Australia are subject to the Australian Privacy Act 1998.

 2.2.
 The overall responsibility for privacy of information for the College resides with the College Director and Principal, with the day to day management delegated to the Director of Quality and Student Services.
-The Director of Quality and Student Services is the first point of contact for privacy matters including general information, requests to access and/or amend personal information, and for internal review and resolution of complaints.
+The Director of Quality and Student Services is the first point of contact for College privacy matters including general information, requests to access and/or amend Personal Information, and for internal review and resolution of complaints.

 3.1.
 AUSAID: Australian Agency for International Development (AusAID): The Australian Government’s overseas aid program is a federally funded program that aims to reduce poverty in developing countries.

 3.2.
 Centrelink: Is an Australian Government Statutory Agency, assisting people to become self-